Bohai Strait tunnel project

-Operated by China Railway Engineering Corporation, the tunnel would be linked to the Chinese high speed railway system.
+Operated by China Railway Engineering Corporation, the tunnel would be linked to the Chinese high-speed railway system.
 Cars would be loaded on railway carriages to make the 40-minute crossing.
 Currently, the Bohai Train Ferry, inaugurated in 2007, crosses the strait in eight hours.

 The project was estimated to cost 200 billion yuan (US$32 billion).
 In August 2014, it was reported that work is likely to commence during the 13th Five-year plan and construction would take ten years to complete.

-As of March 2018, the central government now wants to get construction underway on this bay connection 'as soon as possible'.
+As of March 2018, the central government wants to get construction underway on this bay connection 'as soon as possible'.